 Cancer is an important area of inquiry for VA researchers.
-A recent VA study reported that around 40,000 cancer cases are reported to VA's Central Cancer registry annually, about 3 percent of all cancers in the United States.
+A recent VA study reported that around 40,000 cancer cases are reported to VA's Central Cancer Registry annually, about 3 percent of all cancers in the United States.

 The five most frequently diagnosed cancers among VA cancer patients were prostate, lung and bronchial, colorectal, urinary and bladder cancers, and skin melanomas.
-This list is similar to that of American men as a whole.
+This list is similar to that for American men as a whole.

 The very first centrally funded VA research laboratory was the department's tumor research unit, set up in Hines, Ill., in 1932.
-The unit did some of the first studies on the link between smoking and lung cancer, an issue our researchers have continued to look at over the years.
+The unit did some of the first studies on the link between smoking and lung cancer, an issue VA researchers have continued to look at over the years.

 Today, VA researchers conduct laboratory experiments aimed at discovering the molecular and genetic mechanisms involved in cancer; studies looking at the causes of disease; clinical trials to evaluate new or existing treatments; and studies focused on improving end-of-life care.

 Cancer is a general term that includes more than 200 different diseases.
 In all forms of cancer, cells in the body grow and multiply abnormally, eventually taking over and destroying normal tissue.

 The main type of cancer are leukemias and lymphomas, involving the blood and related tissues; carcinomas, which occur in the skin, glands, and certain organs; and sarcomas, which involve muscles and connective tissue.